Awards & Honors

 The NSF supports research through the awarding of highly competitive Graduate Research Fellowships.
-Undergraduate students who plan to attend graduate school apply for these prestigiuos awards.
+Undergraduate students who plan to attend graduate school apply for these prestigious awards.

 - 2010 - Amalia Aruda, entered the Ph.D. program in Biological Oceanography at the MIT/Woods Hole Oceanography Institute.

-- 2005 - Kirk Lohmueller, will enter the Ph.D. program in Genetics and Development at Cornell University to study population genetics
+- 2005 - Kirk Lohmueller, entered the Ph.D. program in Genetics and Development at Cornell University to study population genetics

-- 2005 - Victoria Rafalski, entered the Ph.D. program in Neuroscience at Stanford University (additionally, she has been awarded a prestigious Endowed University Fellowship)
+- 2005 - Victoria Rafalski, entered the Ph.D. program in Neuroscience at Stanford University (she was also awarded the prestigious Endowed University Fellowship)